ComposableFi/composable/docs/docs/technology/cvm/specification.md

 # Specification

-The CVM is made of opaque contracts for execution of non-atomic, asynchronous, trust-minimised, non-custodial, bridge-agnostic and [Turing decidable language](https://www.educative.io/answers/what-are-recursive-languages) cross-chain programs and intents.
-This involves code propagated along with data, accessing de facto native liquidity markets on each chain and abstracting away several underlying transports,encodings, assets systems, and messaging protocols.
+The CVM is made of opaque contracts for execution of non-atomic, asynchronous, trustless, transparent, non-custodial, bridge-agnostic, generalized and [Turing decidable language](https://www.educative.io/answers/what-are-recursive-languages) cross-chain programs and intents.

 ## Why CVM?